lukasoppermann/veare-pre-next/storage/app/articles/150902-building-a-blog-with-laravel.md

 ---
 title: Why you should always write your own blogging software
 author: Lukas Oppermann
+extract: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 ---

 > Okay, maybe I exaggerated.
 There is no "always" on the internet.
 But sometimes it might really be a good idea to look past the off-the-shelf products like Wordpress or Medium.

 ## The important part to get right when blogging
 What do you think is the most important part about your blog?
 The SEO so people find it?
-Maybe its the social media integration so your articles are easy to share?
-Maybe its the design, that has to be perfect?
+Maybeit'sthe social media integration so your articles are easy to share?
+Maybeit'sthe design, that has to be perfect?
 No. The only thing that matters is **good content**.
 Everything else can be added afterwards.

 If you have an idea for a post, get typing immediately, lest you lose spirit the of the moment.
 This is why my blog is powered by markdown files.
 It can write markdown in any text editor.
 I can be offline, in a train, on my phone.
 Markdown is perfect for writing, because all you can write and structure your content, no design options, no fuss.
 Wordpress in comparison is pretty complicated.
 Ghost and Medium have a pretty good writing experience, but they are not really available everywhere.
 You pretty much need the internet (I once lost an entire article, because Medium screwed up the sync when I came back online).